Tax credits - recovery of overpayments

 Where a tax credit overpayment is discovered during the year, the award will be adjusted to reduce entitlement and recover all or part of the overpayment by the end of the financial year.

-Automatic limits are imposed on the extent to which tax credit payments can be reduced to recover higher payments in the earlier part of the year which could lead to an overpayment for the year as a whole.
-These limits are the same as for recovery of end of year overpayments:
+Until April 2015, automatic limits were imposed on the extent to which tax credit payments could be reduced to recover an overpayment that arose during the year to ensure that no overpayment existed at the end of the year.
+These limits were the same as for recovery of end of year overpayments (as explained in Section 4) These are:

 - ten per cent for claimants receiving the maximum award;